PC 24410: Cane Gun Laws

 This is not a strike offense under the California Three Strikes law, and it is not a Sex Offense under PC 290.
 You could also face a loss of your Professional License if convicted, and if you are not a legal resident, you would face Deportation in Immigration Court since this offense is an aggravated felony under Federal Law, and is a crime involving a firearm.
 You would also lose the ability to own or possess a firearm with a felony conviction.

-Also, if police act in violation of your rights, your attorney can argue for example, that the police did an illegal search and seizure, and evidence of the cane gun found would be suppressed, meaning it could not come into court and be used against you.
-You may have had the illegal weapon on your person or in your home, but if police were to stop you without probable cause or search your home without a Warrant, then your Ontario Criminal Defense Attorney can successfully argue that it was an illegal search and seizure, and evidence of the cane gun evidence would be thrown out of Court.
+Moreover, in the event of a violation of your rights by law enforcement, your attorney can assert, for example, an illegal search and seizure as a defense.
+Consequently, any evidence relating to the cane gun discovered would be suppressed, thereby rendered inadmissible in court.
+It is worth noting that even if an illegal weapon was indeed found on your person or in your residence, if the police stopped you without probable cause or conducted a search of your home without a proper warrant, your Ontario Criminal Defense Attorney possesses the expertise to successfully argue that it constituted an unlawful search and seizure.
+Subsequently, any evidence pertaining to the cane gun would be excluded from consideration in a court of law.